HarikrishnanVK/codeceptJS_all_helpers/README.md

 Git commands:
 ------------
-- Do git init to initiate git local git init
+- Do git init to initiate git local
+"git init"

 - Add a new remote repo:
-git remote add origin https://github.com/HarikrishnanVK/wdio_browserstack
+"git remote add origin https://github.com/HarikrishnanVK/wdio_browserstack"

 - To verify the origin
-git remote -v
+"git remote -v"

 - To sync with added repo
-git fetch
+"git fetch"

-- To confirm the remote branch git branch -r
+- To confirm the remote branch
+"git branch -r"

 - To confirm the local branch
-git branch -a
+"git branch -a"

-- To confirm the current branch we are in git branch
+- To confirm the current branch we are in
+"git branch"

-- To rename the branch to main (as github/gitlab usually have their default branch name as main) git branch -m main
+- To rename the branch to main (as github/gitlab usually have their default branch name as main) "git branch -m main"

 - To add all files to remote
-git add .
+"git add ."

 - To make first commit
-git commit -m "my first commit"
+"git commit -m "my first commit""

-- Git pull to confirm the remote changes sync with local ignoring histories git pull --allow-unrelated-histories
+- Git pull to confirm the remote changes sync with local ignoring histories "git pull --allow-unrelated-histories"

-- Make your first push to main branch git push origin -u main
+- Make your first push to main branch
+"git push origin -u main"

 - To add git ignore and reinitialize the base
-Add .gitignore file in local from https://github.com/github/gitignore/blob/main/VisualStudio.gitignore
+"Add .gitignore file in local from https://github.com/github/gitignore/blob/main/VisualStudio.gitignore"

 git rm -r --cached .
 git add .